 c) Reassessed following major alterations or major revision.

 The authors are requested to produce and submit a version of the manuscript with the required amendments.
-The manuscript is sent to the peer reviewers for reassessment.
-The peer review process begins anew.
+The manuscript is sent to peer reviewers for reassessment.
+The peer-review process begins anew.

-The final decision generally lies with the editor.
+The final decision generally lies with the editor-in-chief.